-Nanoparticles are important scientific tools that have been and are being explored in various biotechnological, pharmacological and pure technological uses.
-They are a link between bulk materials and atomic or molecular structures.
+Nanoparticles are important scientific materials that have applications in biotechnology and pharmacology.
+They bridge the gap between bulk materials and molecular structures.

-While bulk materials have constant physical properties regardless of its size, among nanoparticles the size often dictates the physical and chemical properties.
-Thus, the properties of materials change as their size approaches the nanoscale and as the percentage of atoms at the surface of a material becomes significant.
+While bulk materials have constant physical properties regardless of size, the size of a nanoparticle dictates its physical and chemical properties.
+Thus, the properties of a material change as its size approaches nanoscale proportions and as the percentage of atoms at the surface of a material becomes significant.

 Physical properties of nanoparticles